GrinnellAppDev/Grinnell-Menu-Server/README.md

 Grinnell-Menu-Server
 ====================

-Backend for both the Grinnell-Menu-Android, and Grinnell-Menu-iOS projects.
+Backend for both the Grinnell-Menu-Android, Grinnell-Menu-iOS, and Grinnell-Menu-WP projects.